goodgravy/trigger.io-ua-push/module/docs/index.md

 Push via Urban Airship
 ==================================

-This module allows you to send push notifications via [Urban Airship](http://urbanairship.com/) on iOS and Android.
+This module allows you to receive push notifications via [Urban Airship](http://urbanairship.com/) on iOS and Android.

 The full Urban Airship API is not yet supported: you can find out the current device's push ID and receive push notifications.